Crosschain Collateral Management. At Scale.

 — DTCC, Clearstream, Euroclear & BCG Report, February 2026

 Crosschain collateral management is computationally expensive.
-Recalculating thousands of positions and triggering atomic crosschain enforcement actions as prices move has historically been impractical on Ethereum or any general-purpose EVM chain at institutional scale.
+Recalculating millions of positions and triggering atomic crosschain enforcement actions as prices move has historically been impractical on Ethereum or any general-purpose EVM chain at institutional scale.
 The compute cost alone made production deployment unrealistic.

 Comparable Costs